 G = X + Y + Z and I = G x H/100

-G = Gross unit area value
+G = Gross unit value of an area

 1) Pay Property Tax Online through BBMP?